 The purpose of this policy is to establish appropriate standards and practices for the recruitment, selection, and appointment of internal medicine residents, and to ensure that all applications are processed in a fair and nondiscriminatory manner.

 Eligible applicants must be graduates of a medical school accredited by either the Liaison Committee on Medical Education (LCME) or the American Osteopathic Association (AOA) or of an international medical school listed by the World Health Organization published World Directory of Medical Schools.
 International Medical Graduates must have a current, valid certificate from the Educational Commission on Foreign Medical Graduates (ECFMG) or have a full unrestricted license to practice medicine in an US licensing jurisdiction.
 Graduates of medical schools outside the United States who have completed a fifth Pathway program provided by an LCME-accredited medical school are also eligible.

-- Applicants must have passed Steps 1, 2 (Clinical Knowledge and Clinical Skills), minimum USMLE Step I & 2 score of 212 or 82.
+- Applicants must have passed Steps 1, 2 (Clinical Knowledge and Clinical Skills), minimum USMLE Step I & 2 score of 215.
 Lower scores for candidates with special qualifications are accepted after reviewed by the Residency Administrative Committee.

-- Applicants should have graduated medical school within the past three years.
+- Applicants should have graduated medical school within the past five years.
 Longer periods of hiatus away from medicine will be looked upon unfavorably unless in a structured recognized postgraduate training.

 The Internal Medicine Residency Program will not discriminate with regard to gender, race, age, religion, color, national origin, ancestry, disability, veteran status, marital status, familial status, pregnancy, or sexual orientation.